Léon Degrelle: Exile in Spain, 1945–1994

-In November 1944, Degrelle was given the title "Volksführer of the Walloons" by Hitler, and in December was promised control of any Belgian territory that the German armed forces retook in the upcoming Ardennes offensive.
+On 8 December 1944, Foreign Minister Joachim von Ribbentrop appointed Degrelle as the "Head of the Walloon Liberation Committee".
 Degrelle arrived at the Western Front on 1 January 1945 with a staff of 55.
 The offensive was a failure, and Degrelle began to plan for an Allied victory.
 On 30 March, he met with Matthys and Louis Collard, another Rexist leader, and dissolved Rex.
 In late April, Degrelle abandoned the remains of the Legion near Berlin and headed north.
 On 2 May, he encountered Himmler near Lübeck and attempted to gain a guarantee of safety for his family from Himmler.
 He was instead promoted to Oberführer.
-Degrelle boarded a German naval vessel bound for occupied Norway where, on 7 May, the day of Norway's liberation, Josef Terboven, former Reichskommissar of Norway, put Degrelle and five other men on a Heinkel 111 bound for Francoist Spain and then South America.
+Degrelle boarded a German naval vessel bound for occupied Norway where, on 7 May, the day of Norway's liberation, Josef Terboven, former Reichskommissar of Norway, arranged for Degrelle an Heinkel He 111 which he boarded with five others bound for Francoist Spain and then South America.
 The next day, the plane crashed on the Beach of La Concha, at San Sebastián, Spain.
 Degrelle, who had amongst other injuries sustained a broken leg, was hospitalized and detained.

 On 15 May, the Spanish government contacted the British government about deporting Degrelle, but not back to Belgium.
 In response, Belgium, which made Degrelle's repatriation and prosecution a top priority, asked for British and American support in talks with Spain.
-America and Britain were ambivalent about the matter as Degrelle had not been named a war criminal by the United Nations War Crimes Commission, but were moved into an active role in June by Belgian protests.
+The United States and the U.K. were ambivalent about the matter as Degrelle had not been named a war criminal by the United Nations War Crimes Commission, but were moved into an active role in June by Belgian protests.
 The British and Americans decided that, since Degrelle had entered Spain as a member of the German armed forces, he should be taken into Allied custody with 30 other German exiles via an American ship, and communicated this desire to Spain.
 The Spanish government decided it could not extract diplomatic recognition from Belgium in exchange for Degrelle, and instead justified its reluctance to repatriate Degrelle on human rights grounds.
 On the night of 21–22 August 1946, Degrelle disappeared from the hospital in which he was recuperating.
 The Spanish government announced that he had left the country and that his location was unknown, and promised to repatriate Degrelle to Belgium if he returned.